MicrosoftDocs/SupportArticles-docs/support/aspnetcore/lab-1-2-analyze-core-dumps-lldb-debugger.md

 ## Installing SOS

 What is SOS?
-According to the [official documentation](https://github.com/dotnet/diagnostics/blob/main/documentation/sos.md), SOS is a debugger extension that allows a developer to inspect the managed state of a .NET application, including the ASP.NET Core and other .NET based applications such as .NET WPF and .NET Windows Forms.
-It is a cross-platform extension and can be loaded by WinDbg or cdb debugger on Windows and lldb on Linux and MacOS.
+According to the [official documentation](https://github.com/dotnet/diagnostics/blob/main/documentation/sos.md), SOS is a debugger extension that enables a developer to inspect the managed state of a .NET application, including the ASP.NET Core and other .NET-based applications such as .NET WPF and .NET Windows Forms.
+SOS is a cross-platform extension that can be loaded by WinDbg or a cdb debugger on Windows and by lldb on Linux and MacOS.

 To install SOS, you must first install the following dotnet-sos tool: